More Straight Answers to Your Hot Stamper Questions

-The easiest and shortest version of the answer would be something like “Hot Stampers are exceptional pressings that sound better than other copies of a given album.”
+The easiest and shortest version of the answer would go something like:

 My good friend Robert Pincus coined the term more thirty years ago.
 We were both fans of the second Blood, Sweat and Tears album, a record that normally does not sound very good, and when he would find a great sounding copy of an album like B,S&T, he would sell it to me as a Hot Stamper.
 It was a favorite album and I wanted to hear it sound its best.